MC Alger in African football

 MC Alger, an Algerian professional association football club, has gained entry to Confederation of African Football (CAF) competitions on several occasions.
-They have represented Algeria in the Champions League on seven occasions, the Confederation Cup on four separate occasions, the now-defunct Cup Winners' Cup only one occasion.
+They have represented Algeria in the Champions League on seven occasions, the Confederation Cup on four occasions, the now-defunct Cup Winners' Cup only one occasion.

 History

 MC Alger whose team has regularly taken part in Confederation of African Football (CAF) competitions.
 Qualification for Algerian clubs is determined by a team's performance in its domestic league and cup competitions, MC Alger have regularly qualified for the primary African competition, the former African Cup of Champions Clubs and CAF Champions League, by winning the Ligue Professionnelle 1.
 MC Alger have also achieved African qualification via the Algerian Cup and have played in the former African Cup Winners' Cup and CAF Confederation Cup.
 The first match was against Al-Ahly Benghazi in the African Cup of Champions Clubs, where they were defeated 3–2 and the first goal was scored by Abdelkader Aït Hamouda.
 On February 21, 2018, Mouloudia witnessed the heaviest victory against AS Otôho in the CAF Champions League with a score of 9–0.
 In the same match, Hichem Nekkache scored the first hat-trick by a player for Mouloudia in continental competitions.
 On March 6, 2021, MC Alger won in Thiès against Teungueth, putting an end to four decades of drought outside their lands, as the last away success in African competition dates back to 1979.